hillholliday/hh-boilerplate/README.md

 4. `$ grunt watch` - this will run through tasks within the gruntfile whenever a change is made
 	- for example if a js file is modified, jslint (for errors) and copy (moved to html/ on successful lint) will be run

+## Customizing (Post-Scaffold)
+- You can further customize Modernizr by supplying more features to detect for within the `tests` array in the gruntfile.
+Then run `grunt modernizr` to generate a new file!